Seminole County Possession of Cocaine Attorney

 Even if the cocaine is found on your person, there are certain procedures that the officers must follow, which only an experienced Seminole County cocaine possession attorney would know to look for.
 Even if you admitted it was yours, we could fight whether you were illegally seized or if you illegally waived your Miranda Rights.
 Without proper warning or if the waiver was the result of acquiescence to force the incriminating statement might not be admissible.
 You need an experienced Seminole County cocaine possession attorney to review your case and develop a defense strategy individualized for your needs.
 Mr. Pitts handles cases from Sanford, Altamonte Springs, Oviedo, Winter Springs, Casselberry, Lake Mary, Longwood and the surrounding areas.
 Call attorney Kevin J. Pitts today for a free consultation at 407-883-6853.

 Experienced Seminole County Cocaine Possession Attorney

-Attorney Kevin J. Pitts started his legal career as a Florida.
+Attorney Kevin J. Pitts started his legal career as a Florida prosecutor.
 After just over 2 years as a prosecutor Mr. Pitts went into private practice handling criminal defense and traffic cases.
 In 2010 Mr. Pitts opened his office on First Street in Sanford before moving to his current location at 4195 N 17-92, Sanford, FL 32773.
+Just after opening an office in Sanford Mr. Pitts opened a second office in Daytona Beach.
 Attorney Kevin J. Pitts devotes 100% of his practice to criminal defense, criminal traffic defense and civil traffic defense.
 Mr. Pitts has the experience and past success that you need to get the best possible result in your case.
 Call 407-883-6853 to set up a consultation with Seminole County cocaine possession attorney Kevin J. Pitts.
 Your initial consultation is always free.